MartinDavidWaller/D70Box/README.md

 interface and look for the Delay and Speed setting.
 Adjust the two control until the values displayed match values on the legend.
 Then adjust the knobs so that the indicator is as close as possible to the legend value.
 The attained proximity will depend on the potentiometer shaft type, smooth or knurled / serrated etc.

+The BFY71 transistor can be substituted with a 2N3019.